Updated: Mar 5

 This topic has the potential for "going dark" fairly quickly.
 Although I will be considering some negative aspects of power's misuse, my intention is to elevate our attention to how we live our lives.
 Ideally, what we say and do in our lives should enliven us, enliven those with whom we interact, and enliven the world around us.
 In order to do that, we need to be aware of what, how, and why we are doing what we are doing.

 We all experience various types of power in the course of our day-to-day activities.
 It comes in the form of rewards offered for our behavior or coercion if we do not conform willingly.
-It can be legitimate power by virtue of one’s role in a hierarchy (CEO, policeman, judge etc.) or referent power that comes with having a personal characteristic for which one is admired.
-Lastly, for this article, is expert power, which comes with having some valued expertise.
+It can be legitimate power by virtue of one’s role in a hierarchy (CEO, policeman, judge, etc.) or expert power, which comes with having some valued expertise.
+Lastly, for this article, is referent power that comes with having a personal characteristic for which one is admired.

 It seems easy enough to understand how the responsible use of each of these forms of power plays out for us.
 We can be rewarded by organizations or businesses for participating in a program.
 We might be coerced into following the law if a policeman is present when we would not do it otherwise.
 Our boss, by virtue of her position on the org chart, has the power to direct our activity.
+Someone with a skill set or knowledge set that is important to us has a level of expert power if we want or need that expertise.
 Most of us have had someone in our lives whom we found admirable, and, by virtue of that, had some amount of influence (referent power) in our lives.
-Likewise, someone with a skill set or knowledge set that is important to us, has a level of expert power if we want or need that expertise.

 The flip side of the responsible use of power is its misuse (abuse).
 Addressing the myriad abuses of power exceeds the limits of this blog entry.
-I am concerned here with the essentially invisible uses of power in our daily lives, which could be done so much more effectively.
+I am concerned here with the essentially invisible uses of power in our daily lives, which could be handled so much more effectively.
 Although the word “abusive” might seem harsh, its definition, originally, was “misuse” or “misapplication.”
 These days it carries more intensity and usually suggests some a more serious impact on the abused object or person.
-I am concerned, here, primarily with the smaller day-to-day elements.
+I am concerned, here, primarily with the smaller day-to-day elements that often times go unnoticed.

 Consider some of these: “Quite those kids down and bring me another beer!”
 “Wait until your father gets home!”
 “You know that I like a glass of wine ready for me when I get home from work!”
 “Don't make me get up!
 (Said to the rambunctious kids)” “I don’t know what you were thinking when you gave me this report!”
-Each of the previous examples exemplify some level of abuse of power in a relationship.
+Each of the previous statements exemplify some level of abuse of power in a relationship.
 And yet, it is likely that you have heard at least some of them in your life.
 They are so prevalent in our world that it may seem that I am grasping at straws to make my point.
+You might be thinking, "Come on!
+Are saying that we need to coddle everyone!?
+People just need a little tougher skin."

-The deep assumptions of the abusee about him-or herself, which lead to the acceptance of the abuse, however small and subtle, are reinforced by each abusive episode.
-This amplifies the importance of understanding that without one’s self-respect demanding respect from the other, there is no positive relationship to be had.
-The moment-to-moment requirement that one be respected or there is “no deal” should be the foundation of the relationship.
+The deep assumptions of the abusee about him-or herself, which lead to the acceptance of the abuse, however small and subtle, are reinforced by each episode of the misuse of power.
+This amplifies the importance of understanding that without one’s self-respect demanding respect from the other, there is no fully positive relationship to be had.
+The moment-to-moment requirement that one be respected, or there is “no deal,” should be the foundation of the relationship.

 We often merge the meanings of “assertiveness” and “power.”
 Although “assertive” means stating something confidently and/or forcefully, it’s the forceful part that can become problematic.
-When I apply force that essentially imposes on another in a way that reduces or eliminates their choice in the matter, I am likely using my power in a “corrupt” way.
+When I apply force that essentially imposes on another in a way that reduces or eliminates their choice in the matter, I am potentially using my power in a “corrupt” way.
 Corrupt is defined as “to change from good to bad, in morals, manners, or actions.”
-Even when we say things like, “I told you to mow the yard,” or “Stop leaving dishes in the sink!” we are using, and slightly abusing, power.
+Even when we say things like, “I told you to mow the yard,” or “Stop leaving dishes in the sink!” we are using, and slightly, and subtly, abusing, power.

 Any time that we say unkind, negative, or thoughtless judgmental things to someone, we are using (abusing) our power.
 Every time we make those commands or say those unkind, negative, or thoughtless judgmental things, and the other person complies or accepts them, we are reinforced and are likely to use them again, and even perhaps more often and with more force.
 The other person, on the other hand, is likely to acquiesce in the future and become less assertive and more unhappy.